2010 Conference Series – Paris, France

 Herb Taylor is an economist, vice president, and corporate secretary with the Federal Reserve Bank of Philadelphia.
 In his current role, he is charged with the administration of the Federal Reserve Bank of Philadelphia’s board of directors and the Office of the President.

-Kozo Koide is the Chief Economist at DIAM Co.
-Ltd., formerly DL-IBJ Asset Management, which is one of the top class Japanese asset management companies with about 10.5 trillion yen (approximately 135 billion US$) assets under its management at the end of March 2012.
+Kozo Koide is the Chief Economist at Asset Management One Co.
+Ltd., which is the largest Japanese asset management company with about 52 trillion yen (approximately 505 billion US$) assets under its management in October 2016.

 Rudy PennerInstitute Fellow, The Urban Institute